 Hospitals and health services play an essential leadership role in providing healthier food and drink options to support the health and wellbeing of their workforce and visitors.

-From mid-2021, public health services are required to implement the Healthy choices: policy directive for Victorian public health services (Policy directive).
+From mid-2021, public health services were required to implement the Healthy choices: policy directive for Victorian public health services (Policy directive).
 This policy helps ensure that services sell, provide and promote healthier food and drinks at their facilities.

 This Policy directive applies to all sites/facilities across Victorian public health services, including but not limited to public hospitals, public sector residential aged care services (PSRACS) and integrated community health services.
 It covers in-house managed retail food outlets, all vending machines, all catering, and items purchased by staff and visitors from patient/resident menus.

 It is based on the existing Healthy choices: food and drink classification guide and policy guidelines for hospitals and health services,for food, with a new requirement for high sugar (RED category) drinks not to be sold, provided or promoted in any in-house managed retail food outlets, all vending and all catering.